-For the first time ever, join both the co-author of the recently updated Windows Internals book series from Microsoft Press, as well as an esteemed senior security researcher and endpoint security engineer, as they take you along a deep dive into the internals of the Windows 11 Operating System.
+Join the esteemed senior security researcher and endpoint security engineer, as she takes you along a deep dive into the internals of the Windows 11 Operating System.

 Covering Windows 11 “21H2”, the upcoming “22H1”, and Server 2022, you’ll unravel the secrets of how GRU bootkits, PLA software supply chain implants, NSA backdoors, and other kernel and firmware malware work.
 You’ll learn how they, and others, abuse various system functionality, obscure mechanisms, and data structures, in order to do their dirty work, and how you can